 What will I need to bring with me to collect my BRP?

-If you are under the age of 18 and are collecting your BRP from the Post Office, you will also need to be accompanied by a member of Imperial College London staff when you collect your BRP.
-To arrange someone to come and collect your BRP with you please contact the Admissions Office (email@example.com).
+If you are under 18 years old and are collecting your BRP from the Post Office, you will also need to be accompanied by a member of Imperial College London staff.

 When will I need to show my BRP?

 Your BRP can be used as a form of identification in the UK but you are not required to routinely carry it with you and you will not be asked to show it in the street.
 However, you will need it whenever you need to prove your immigration status in the UK: such as opening a UK bank account, registering with a doctor or renting a property.
 You must ensure you carry it with you, along with your passport, when you travel in and out of the UK.
 Please treat your BRP as you would your passport.
 Keep it safe and secure and try not to lose it!